-The High School Equivalency Program (HEP) is funded by the U.S. Department of Education and implemented through the Transitional Studies Division of the College.
-It is a secondary migrant education program designed to meet the special needs of migrant and seasonal farm workers in pursuit of the GED®, a certificate of high school equivalency.
+The High School Equivalency Program (HEP) is funded by the U.S. Department of Education Grant No. S141A200021 as a secondary migrant education program designed to meet the special needs of migrant and seasonal farmworkers, and their families, in pursuit of the GED®, a certificate of high school equivalency.
 The intent of the program is to assist qualified students in preparing for the GED® test and to help them place in a post-secondary education/training program, a career position or the military.

-Admission to the program is open to migrant or seasonally-employed agricultural workers and their families who:
+Admission to the program is open to migrant or seasonally-employed agricultural workers and their immediate family members who:

-- Within the past 24 months, have worked a minimum of 75 days in migrant/seasonal farm work; or been eligible or have participated in a migrant education program or in a JTPA Section 402 program (now WIA Section 167) - Are 16 years of age or older - Are not currently enrolled in high school - Have not earned a high school diploma or its equivalent - Demonstrate a willingness to study in preparation for the GED® exam - Pass entrance exams - Demonstrate a willingness to conform to the rules of the program
+- Within the past 24 months, have worked a minimum of 75 days in migrant/ seasonal farmwork; or been eligible or have participated in a migrant education program or in a JTPA Section 402 program (now WIA Section 167) - Are 16 years of age or older - Are not currently enrolled in high school - Have not earned a high school diploma or its equivalent - Demonstrate a willingness to study in preparation for the GED® exam - Pass entrance exams - Demonstrate a willingness to conform to the rules of the program